 The second issue regarding costing relates to the valorisation of our environment.
 In recent years, quantifying the economic contribution of our natural environment through ecosystem services such as coastal flood defence, tourism and health benefits has become an important tool in promoting conservation.
 Whilst this technique is already being applied to BUDM projects, the accumulation of data and information for all projects, both successful and not, large and small would allow us to produce a more accurate cost-benefit analysis of BUDM, providing the economic incentive to support these works in future.

 Whilst these three factors repeatedly arose throughout the day, one more aspect formed the basis of the movement and the day; positivity.
 BUDM is a no brainer providing it is done sensibly.
 Dredging will always be required and dredged sediment has so far been a hugely undervalued resource.
-A change in mind-sets that allows policy makers, licensers, consultants, contractors and clients to realize this resource will lead to a bright future in the field of beneficial use of dredged material.
+A change in mind-sets that allows policy makers, licensers, consultants, contractors and clients to realise this resource will lead to a bright future in the field of beneficial use of dredged material.

 For more information on our work as dredging consultants click here.